 How the Whale Mobile Fits Into the Animal Mobile Sequence

-As visual attention grows stronger, the next animal mobile often introduced is the Montessori Swallows mobile, which adds longer horizontal movement and a small point of visual interest that encourages even more focused observation.
+As visual attention grows stronger, many families naturally move on to the Montessori Swallows mobile, which adds longer horizontal movement and a small point of visual interest that encourages even more focused observation.

 Placement and Use